allisonchau/mpaa_rating_analysis/README.md

 ![](images/pg13_counts.png)
 ![](images/r_counts.png)

- * We can see that there are more PG-13 movies made
+ * We can see that there are more PG-13 movies being made as the years pass.
+The trend for R-rated movies is not so clear.

 ![](images/1998.png)